Chapter 6- And the Skies Opened Up

 What if Laguna gets to know me, the real me, and doesn't like me?
 What if he decides that he has a disgrace for a son?
 What if he decided he didn't want me after all, just like those other adults that came to the orphanage didn't want me?
 Nobody wanted a quiet, introverted, sulky kid, right?
 I doubt Laguna wouldn't want me either.
 I just don't know...
 I just don't know how to do this.
 I can't handle this.
 I can't deal with this!
 It's too much to think about!

 Squall gazed down at Angelo, feeling his knees weaken and his resolve waver.
 "I just can't do this."
-And without warning, Squall collapsed onto the ground, feeling much like he had felt back when was lost in time, before Rinoa had saved him from seemingly inevitable fate.
-"I don't even know what I'm doing," he murmured and Angelo sat in front of him, whining softly, his small puppy head tilting.
+And without warning, Squall collapsed onto the ground, feeling much like he had felt back when was lost in time before Rinoa had saved him from seemingly inevitable fate.
+"I don't even know what I'm doing, so how can I do this?" he murmured and Angelo sat in front of him, whining softly, her small puppy head tilting.
 Squall never noticed Rinoa had been hiding behind a crumbling pillar watching every moment, observing every word Squall had said.

-As she stepped out, Squall could hear the sounds of her footsteps on white pavement before she began rustling through the flowers and grass.
+As she stepped out, Squall could hear the sounds of her footsteps on the white pavement before she began rustling through the flowers and grass.
 He hung his head, listlessly, not bothering to look back in her direction but he knew she was there.
 He could sense her presence stronger than ever.
 Rinoa... she's here.
 She came out here and found me.
 Just like we promised...
-Not wanting to admit to himself that he honestly did need Rinoa, he was more grateful than anything that she had shown happened next though, he did not expect.
+Not wanting to admit to himself that he honestly did need Rinoa at a time like this, he was more grateful than anything that she had shown.
+However, what happened next though, he did not expect.

 Rinoa dropped to her knees behind Squall and threw her arms around his neck, holding him tightly, pulling his body back against hers and laid the side of her face against the top of his head.
 The initial shock wore off, and it reminded him of back on the Ragnarok when they were floating together in space how Rinoa just fell right into his lap and wrapped her arms around him then, cupping the side of his face in her hand.
 With one arm around him, she did the exact same thing with her other hand, soft and gentle, her thumb gently stroking his chin.